Impact of time-retarded noise on dynamical decoupling schemes for qubits: Introduction

-To further improve the capability of quantum computations, characterization of noise sources can only be the first step: Quantum control techniques based on this knowledge must be implemented and eventually quantum error correction for multi-qubit architectures using syndrome qubits are the ultimate goal.
-For gate operations, pulse shaping techniques based on optimal control theory~\cite{WilhelmARXIV2020} have been proposed.
+To further improve the capability of quantum computations, characterization of noise sources can only be the first step: Quantum control techniques based on this knowledge must be implemented, and eventually quantum error corrections for multi-qubit architectures using syndrome qubits are the ultimate goal.
+To remove undesired noise effects during gate operations, pulse shaping techniques based on optimal control theories~\cite{WilhelmARXIV2020} have been proposed.
 A numerical study~\cite{SchmidtPRL2011} for system--reservoir models in which the reservoir dynamics is treated in a numerically rigorous manner has already been conducted, disclosing non-Markovian effects beyond the rotating wave approximation.
+Quantum error correction techniques have been extensively studied to correct errors caused by various noise channels~\cite{DevittRPP2013,Lidar2013}, basically addressing bit-flip errors under the assumption of time-local noise.
+The identification of relevant noise channels is thus one of the crucial factors of the quantum error correction.